zeeguu/CHI18-Paper/data/HOW-TO.md

     pip install jieba3k coveralls nltk
     python setup.py develop
+    cd ..

 ## 2. Analyze the Data
-Once the installation steps are done, every time you want to start playing with the dataset in an interactive interpreter execute the following command from the current
+Once the installation steps are done, every time you want to start playing with the dataset in an interactive interpreter execute the following command from the folder that is the parent of Zeeguu-Core and zenv:
-folder:

-    cd .. # change folder to the CHI18.../data folder, parent of the Zeeguu-Core source `pwd`/zenv/bin/activate && export ZEEGUU_CORE_CONFIG=`pwd`/Zeeguu-Core/zeeguu_chi.cfg && python
+    source `pwd`/zenv/bin/activate && export ZEEGUU_CORE_CONFIG=`pwd`/Zeeguu-Core/zeeguu_chi.cfg && python

 Once in the command line interpreter you can do things like find all the bookmarks of a given user: